StilettoDagger/rock-paper-scissors/README.md

 + The preview of both hands are shown side by side, and a winner is determined based by whoever has the winning hand.
 + The scores are updated depending on whoever won the last round. (**NOTE: If the last round ended in a tie, then no points are rewarded to either player**)
 + A restart button appears to play a new round.
-+ After five rounds have been played, the player is able to restart the whole game, which resets the scores and round counter back to their initial states.
++ After one player scores 5 points and win the game, the player is able to restart the whole game, which resets the scores and round counter back to their initial states.

 ## Preview